-^v Public benefit companies are for-profit entities that maintain profit and public benefit objectives.
+&lt;sup>v Public benefit companies are for-profit entities that maintain profit and public benefit objectives.

-Name (Year Founded) Total Revenue (Year) Mission Statement Conditions or Drugs Targeted Current Drugs in U.S. Market Associated Companies Institute for Pediatric Innovation (2006) \$34,443, as of 2020 Research and develop innovative products that will improve the health of children and support those who provide care for them.
+Institute for Pediatric Innovation (2006) \$34,443, as of 2020 Research and develop innovative products that will improve the health of children and support those who provide care for them.
 Pediatric conditions None.
 Mission focus has evolved to focus on digital health.
 N/A Medicines360 (2009) \$17,400,453, as of 2019 Catalyze equitable access to medicines and devices through product development, policy advocacy, and collaboration with U.S. and global partners.
-Contraception, such as hormonal IUDs One branded hormonal IUD, Liletta, through Actavis; overthe-counter emergency contraceptive through Curae Pharma360.
+Contraception, such as hormonal IUDs One branded hormonal IUD, Liletta, through Actavis; over the counter emergency contraceptive through Curae Pharma360.
 Medicines360's subsidiary is Curae Pharma360 Inc. which is a for-profit organization focused on improving the availability of quality generic drugs and other medicines that are in short supply.
 Medicines360 selected Actavis (formerly Watson Women's Health, then Allergan, and now AbbVie) as its for-profit commercial partner for a hormonal IUD.
 NP2 (2019) \$340,500, as of 2020 Promote public health by developing, manufacturing, and distributing medicines for the treatment of life-threatening diseases in underserved populations.
-Generic drugs for cancer None N/A Odylia (2018) \$60,528, as of 2020 Accelerate the development of gene therapies for people with rare disease, changing the way treatments are brought from the lab to the clinicto bring life-changing treatments to people with genetic disease regardless of prevalence or commercial interest.
-Gene therapies for rare genetic disorders None Odylia has partnered with Cloves Syndrome Community, SATB2 Gene Foundation, Usher 2020 Foundation, RDH12 Fund for Sight, and PTC Therapeutics.
-Institute for One World Health PATH Drug Solutions (2000) \$2,972,163, as of 2018 Develop and deliver lifesaving medicines to women, children, and communities around the globe.
-Drugs and vaccines for various infectious diseases, contraception, and maternal and child health An injectable contraception, subcutaneous depot medroxyprogesterone acetate (DMPA-SC), through Pfizer.
+Generic drugs for cancer None N/A Odylia (2018) \$60,528, as of 2020 Accelerate the development of gene therapies for people with rare disease, changing the way treatments are brought from the lab to the clinicto bring life changing treatments to people with genetic disease regardless of prevalence or commercial interest.
+Gene therapies for rare genetic disorders None Odylia has partnered with Cloves Syndrome Community, SATB2 Gene Foundation, Usher 2020 Foundation, RDH12 Fund for Sight, and PTC Therapeutics Institute for One World Health PATH Drug Solutions (2000) \$2,972,163, as of 2018 Develop and deliver lifesaving medicines to women, children, and communities around the globe.
+Drugs and vaccines for various infectious diseases, contraception, maternal and child health An injectable contraception, subcutaneous depot medroxyprogesterone acetate (DMPA-SC), through Pfizer.
 PATH selected Pfizer as its for-profit commercial partner for an injectable contraception.

-Name (Year Founded) Total Revenue (Year) Mission Statement Conditions or Drugs Targeted Current Drugs in U.S. Market Associated Companies Remedy Alliance Inc. (2012) \$95,600, as of 2021 Ensure harm reduction programs have sustainable & equitable access to low-cost naloxone for distribution in their communities.
+Remedy Alliance Inc. (2012) \$95,600, as of 2021 Ensure harm reduction programs have sustainable & equitable access to low-cost naloxone for distribution in their communities.
 Naloxone for opioid overdose Remedy Alliance is involved in the distribution of generic naloxone.
-N/A Tutela Pharmaceutical (2020) Less than \$50,000, as of 2021 Ensure continued and affordable access of single-source medications to patients.
-Single-source medications subject to discontinuation or divestiture by their manufacturers None.
+N/A Tutela Pharmaceutical (2020) Less than \$50,000, as of 2021 Ensure continued and affordable access of single- source medications to patients.
+Single-source medications subject to discontinuation or divestiture by their manufacturers.
+None.
 Acquired license from Astellas Pharma Inc. for active ingredient of a medication previously tested for COVID-19.
 Collaborators include Zensights, Pharmafusion, Tucker Ellis, LLP, Incubate IP, and Godfrey & Kahn, SC.